applidget/mongoid-tiny_search/README.md

 # Mongoid Tiny Search

-This is under development and not recommended for production use yet.
+*This gem is under development and not recommended for production use yet*

 Basic and fast mongoid search